 Write a Letter of Recommendation

-Edited by Timbuktu, Charmed, Anonymous, Graeme and 2 others
+Edited by Timbuktu, Charmed, Graeme, Christine dela Cruz and 1 other

 In a letter, when you are recommending someone you need to mention person's strength it is best to mention 2 or more strengths of the person you are recommending.
 The person you are recommending should have more than one good quality but do not mention too many qualities even if they are all good as it is also important to keep some for this person to express during the interview.